|Call date: 1999|

 John has particular expertise in the Court of Protection where he has acted in a number of significant property, social welfare and serious medical treatment cases.
 He has regularly appeared on behalf of the Official Solicitor.
 John is a member of STEP and worked for two years in fiduciary services.
 John successfully acted for the local authority in the ground breaking case, in which Eleanor King J approved the sterilisation of a learning disabled man, making legal history.

 John has significant experience of commercial litigation in the County and High Courts.
 He has advised large organisations and appeared in a number of commercial disputes before the courts.
+Recent examples include being led by Richard Lissack QC on behalf of a major oil company; advising a major pharmaceutical company on a non compete agreement; advising shareholders of an off-shore company in respect of a substantial property dispute and representing the Pearson group in a successful defence of an appeal against a strike out decision.

 John worked for a leading Panamanian law firm for two years and has worked across Latin America and the Caribbean.
 He was called to the Bar of the Eastern Caribbean Court in the Territory of the Virgin Islands (the BVI) in March 2013.
 John has experience of arbitration in Latin America.